riteshitey/AWS-SAA-C02-Study-Guide/README.md

 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:

+Here’s your refined email with better wording, improved flow, and removed repetitions:

+---

+Subject: Discussion on Compensation Adjustment

+Hi Ankur,

+As we discussed earlier, I wanted to revisit the compensation adjustment, as I was not entirely satisfied with the numbers.

+I am looking at this from my individual perspective rather than the general policy where all BA3s were promoted to BA4 as per HR’s decision.
+Given my contributions and impact at NGCB, I was expecting a compensation review that aligns with my performance.

+Since joining as a BA3, I have worked diligently to deliver impactful solutions as a DevOps Engineer, many of which have been recognized across teams.
+Specifically, I have:

+1. Led the DynamoDB Backup and Restore solution, ensuring efficient backup and recovery mechanisms.

+2. Developed Auto Alarm and Monitoring Enhancements, improving alerting and observability across AWS services.

+3. Contributed to the Multi-region Implementation for the Arrow Card Project, enabling high availability and resilience.

+4. Built the Tagging Utility Solution, optimizing AWS cost and governance.

+5. Played a key role in AWS Service Level POCs and strategic decision-making for the Next Gen Amazon Barclaycard project.

+Considering these contributions and the recognition I have received, I was expecting a compensation adjustment that reflects my efforts and impact relative to my peers.
+While I understand the centralized BA4 promotion decision, I believe my work should be considered in the evaluation.

+I would appreciate your thoughts on this and look forward to your response.

+Best regards,
+Om

+---

+This version improves clarity, professionalism, and impact while maintaining a respectful and confident tone.
+Let me know if you need further refinements!

 Here's a professional and well-structured email that conveys your concerns while keeping the tone respectful and constructive: